 Managing your holiday spending

-“Buying something at a discount is only a ‘deal’ if you wanted it before you went in the store!” – Brian Milton
+“Buying something at a discount is only a ‘deal’ if you wanted it before you went to the store!” – Brian Milton

 Whether it’s Black Friday, Cyber Monday or just a day that ends in ‘y’ there seems to be a myriad of reasons for retailers to slash prices in order to tempt us into spending, and a vast number of “deals” that are just too good to resist.